Nauhcnay/ShadowMagic/README.md

 ```
 Todo: add command line here after the coding is finished
 ```
 And here is another tool that could gerenate the hint line layer from given flat layer png files and label json file.
-To use this function, include the file and call:
+To use this function, include the file then call the function:
 ```
-from utils.misc import to_hint_layer
+from misc import to_hint_layer
 # flat, numpy array as flat layer image
 # label, json region label
 # hint, numpy array as hint layer image